ring-lang/ring/extensions/ringhttplib32/README.md

-# RingHTTPLib Extension
+# RingHTTPLib32 Extension

 ## Introduction

-This extension provides support for the httplib library
+This extension provides support for an old version of the cpp-httplib library (32bit/64bit)

 URL: https://github.com/yhirose/cpp-httplib

+Newer versions of cpp-httplib doesn't support 32bit

+For using a newer version check ring/extensions/ringhttplib folder

 ## Install